search

 L ÷ R = DT

-load divided by spring rate equals distance traveled
+load divided by spring rate equals distance traveledload divided by spring rate equals distance traveled

 Rate: